William Preston (Freemason): Freemasonry

 Preston soon began an extensive program of masonic research.
 Interviewing where he could, and entering into an extensive correspondence with Freemasons in Britain and overseas, he built a vast storehouse of masonic knowledge, which he applied initially to explaining and organising the lectures attached to the three degrees of Freemasonry.
-He met with friends once or twice a week to test and refine his presentation, and on 21 May 1772 he organised a Gala at the Crown and Anchor in the Strand at his own considerable expense, to introduce the Grand Officers and other prominent masons to his system.
+He met with friends once or twice a week to test and refine his presentation.

+On 21 May 1772 he organised a Gala at the Crown and Anchor in the Strand at his own considerable expense, to introduce the Grand Officers and other prominent masons to his system.
 The success of his oration on that day led to the publication, later that year, of his Illustrations of Masonry, which ran to twelve English editions in the authors lifetime, as well as being translated into other languages.
 In 1774 he organised his material into lecture courses, delivered by him at the Mitre Tavern, Fleet Street.
 There were twelve lectures per degree, at one guinea per degree.

-Present at the Gala were two members of the Lodge of Antiquity (once, as the Goose and Gridiron, a founder of the Grand Lodge).
+Present at the Gala were two members of the Lodge of Antiquity, once, as the Goose and Gridiron, a founder of the Grand Lodge.
 John Bottomley was then the Master, and John Noorthouck a colleague of Preston at Strahan's printing firm.
 Antiquity was suffering from declining membership, and these two men conceived the idea of reviving their lodge by recruiting Preston.
 He was elected a member, in absentia, on 1 June 1774.
 On his first attendance as a member, a fortnight later, he was elected Master of the lodge.
-The lodge accordingly flourished, which somehow displeased Bro Noorthouck.
+The lodge flourished, which somehow displeased Bro Noorthouck.
 He complained that the younger masons who now flocked to the lodge were all Preston's creatures, which had enabled him to stay in the chair for three and a half years.

 During this period, commencing in 1769, Preston became the Assistant Grand Secretary, and "Printer to the Society".
-This gave him access to material which he subsequently used in Illustrations of Masonry.
+This gave him access to material which he used in Illustrations of Masonry.
 It also gave him the opportunity to attempt to drive a wedge between the Antients and the Grand Lodge of Scotland, by challenging the basis on which the younger Grand Lodge was formed.
 The attempt failed, and only served to widen the division between the two Grand Lodges.